Chad Tracy (baseball manager)

-Chad Samuel Tracy (born July 4, 1985) is an American professional baseball manager and former player.
-He is currently the manager of the Worcester Red Sox.
-He played college baseball at Pepperdine University then played professionally from 2006 to 2014, primarily as a first baseman.
+Chad Samuel Tracy (born July 4, 1985) is an American professional baseball manager for the Boston Red Sox of Major League Baseball (MLB).
+He played college baseball at Pepperdine University then played professionally in Minor League Baseball from 2006 to 2014, primarily as a first baseman.
 He also competed for the United States national baseball team.

 Amateur career

-Tracy attended Claremont High School in Claremont, California, then Pepperdine University, where he played college baseball for the Pepperdine Waves baseball team in the West Coast Conference (WCC) of the NCAA Division I. At Pepperdine, Tracy was named the WCC All-Star catcher and Player of the Year in 2005, as he led the WCC with a .367 batting average, 94 hits, 12 home runs, 61 runs batted in (RBIs), and 22 doubles.
-He was named a preseason All-American and a semifinalist for the Johnny Bench Award, given to the top catcher in NCAA Division I, in 2006.
+Tracy attended Claremont High School in Claremont, California, then Pepperdine University, where he played college baseball for the Pepperdine Waves in the West Coast Conference (WCC).
+At Pepperdine, Tracy was named the WCC All-Star catcher and Player of the Year in 2005, as he led the WCC with a .367 batting average, 94 hits, 12 home runs, 61 runs batted in (RBIs), and 22 doubles.
+He was named a preseason All-American and a semifinalist for the Johnny Bench Award, given to the top NCAA Division I catcher, in 2006.